Henri de Toulouse-Lautrec Portraying Misia Natanson at the Theater

-Henri Toulouse-Lautrec is famous for his portrayals of Paris nightlife: cabarets, theaters, and brothels.
+Henri Toulouse-Lautrec is famous for his portrayals of Parisian nightlife: cabarets, theaters, and brothels.
 He showed us a world of decadence and escape from urban malaise where his friends, muses, and patrons collided.
 He portrayed one of the most famous personalities of his time, Misia Natanson, in a theater.

 In this sketch, he depicts Misia Natanson and an anonymous stagehand on a second plane.
 So we have a woman from the elite, a patroness of the artists, and a theater worker, who is manually pulling down the curtain.